briannesbitt/Carbon/readme.src.md

 {{testaid8::exec(echo new Carbon('next wednesday');/*pad(54)*/)}} // {{testaid8_eval}}
 {{testaid9::exec(echo new Carbon('last friday');/*pad(54)*/)}} // {{testaid9_eval}}
 {{testaid10::exec(echo new Carbon('this thursday');/*pad(54)*/)}} // {{testaid10_eval}}
+{{::exec(Carbon::setTestNow();/*pad(54)*/)}} // always clear it !
 ```

+The list of words that are considered to be relative modifiers are:
+- this
+- next
+- last
+- tomorrow
+- yesterday
+- +
+- -
+- first
+- last
+- ago

+Be aware that similar to the next(), previous() and modify() methods some of these relative modifiers will set the time to 00:00:00.

 <a name="api-getters"/>
 ### Getters